You are here

 The optics department includes about 80 staff members.
 Its research groups are as follows:

-› The Nonlinear Optics group (ONL): New concepts in nonlinear photonics and opto-acoustics, in nonlinear dynamics of self-guided waves and photo-induced waves, in nonlinear and quantum imaging.
+› Non Linear Optics (ONL): New concepts in nonlinear and opto-acoustic photonics in optical fibers, in nonlinear dynamics of self-guided waves and photo-induced guides, in nonlinear and quantum imaging.

-› The Optoelectronics, Photonics and Telecommunication Optics group (OPTO): New concepts in complex systems based on the dynamics of nonlinear optics and optoelectronics delay, particularly neuromorphic computing, the architectures of quantum information systems, control of laser-matter interaction processes and of extreme waves in ultra-rapid photonics.
+› Optoelectronics, Photonics and Optical Telecommunications (OPTO): New concepts of complex systems based on non-linear optical and optoelectronic delay dynamics, especially neuromorphic computing, quantum information systems architectures, control of laser-matter interaction processes and extreme waves in ultrafast photonics.

 Contact and location